estranged42/fischco.org/content/technica/2018/aws-alb-redirects.md

 Unfortunately, there is no CloudFormation support for these new features yet.
 If you have an AWS support rep let them know to add this as a feature request!

+**!
+Update !
+2018-09-19**

+I've come up with a [Lambda based solution for adding redirection listeners][lambdaredirect] from within a CloudFormation template.
+Its not ideal but it does work and should serve as a bridge until AWS releases proper CloudFormation support.

+[lambdaredirect]: /technica/2018/aws-alb-redirects-cfn-lambda/